Technologies enrich and impact on the lives of people and societies globally.

 Technologies students are often required to plan and manage their work in collaborative settings, and are assessed through creative design tasks which test students’ capacity to investigate, generate, produce and evaluate.

-Junior primary classes have access to programmable ‘Beebot’ robots to support the development of coding skills and Year 3 – Year 6 students have access to ‘Dash&Dot’ robots to further develop these skills.
+Junior primary classes have access to programmable ‘Beebot’ robots, code-a-pillars and Cubetto Robots to support the development of coding skills and Year 3 – Year 6 students have access to ‘Dash&Dot’ robots, Lego WeDo, Ozobots, Spheros and Micro:bits to further develop these skills.

 Classroom teachers use ‘Seesaw” to share student driven digital portfolios with parents so that they know exactly what their child is producing in the classroom.
 The use of green screens has also become increasingly popular.

-We have a scope and sequence to ensure skills for using technology are taught sequentially, including keyboard skills, and we are embedding the teaching of coding into this sequenced program.
+We have a scope and sequence to ensure skills for using technology are taught sequentially, including keyboard skills, and we have embedded the teaching of coding into this sequenced program.

 Lower Secondary Merredin College Technologies is organised into two distinct fields: